checkeverything.ch

 • Romandy and other: Vaud, Valais, Fribourg, Basel-Landschaft

-• Collective labor agreements (CLAs) with industry-specific minimums (construction, hospitality, retail)
+• Collective labour agreements (CLAs) with industry-specific minimums (construction, hospitality, retail)

-• Standard employment contracts (NAVs) covering specific occupations (e.g. domestic work)
+• Standard employment contracts (NAVs) covering specific occupations such as domestic work

 • Individual wage negotiation between employer and employee